zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ### Build Attribute Importance Model

-Now, let's build attribute importance model using both structured and unstructured (wine reviews) data.
+Now, let's build an attribute importance model using both structured and unstructured (wine reviews) data.

+***sentence below is confusing***

 1. Give the `ALGO_NAME`.
-We're using a minimum descriptor length for doing the attribute importance.
-Then specify the text policy name  you created i.e , the maximum of features you want your model to use, the default value is 3000 which tells the maximum number of features to use from the document set.
+We're using a minimum descriptor length for attribute importance.
+Then specify the text policy name  you created i.e , the maximum of features you want your model to use, the default value is 3000 which defines the maximum number of features to use from the document set.

     Note that it just took 54 sec to show the actual words from the 130k records of unstructured text mining data.

     ![](./images/attribute-model.png " ")

 2. Once you run the attribute importance model, notice that we have our attribute importance ranked based on the ascending order of the rank i.e by price, province, variety etc.

     Here specific words like palate, wine, aromas, acidity, finish, rich etc are the tokens from the table that influence the attributes to get a rich wine.